 Waiting Line Management: Why is it Essential?

-Traditionally, a queue is when a customer lines up in a retail shop, a hotel reception, or in a restaurant waiting to be served.
+Traditionally, a queue is when a customer lines up in a retail shop, a hotel reception, or a restaurant waiting to be served.
 These lines can be structured where there is a physical line, unstructured where there is little to no guidance or direction, and virtual where the customer needs to check online to see if there is an available time slot.

-A Waiting Line Management System ideally eliminates the need to wait in line by creating order.
+A Waiting Line Management System ideally eliminates the need to wait in line by creating an order.
 In order to create a system that works;

 1. The number of customers